jonlpersson/ed-latimore/site/_posts/2024-01-05-how-take-advantage-of-weak-ties-in-your-life.md

 The good news is that social media makes it easier to get to and maintain this level of connection.
 Technological convenience doesn't mean that social media is a substitute for in-person connections, but think of it this way:

 For better or worse, 40-year-olds today have MUCH greater awareness of what their high school classmates have been up to since graduation than they ever did before.
-There's not even a reason for the traditional high school reunion anymore.&nbsp;
+There's not even a reason for the traditional high school reunion anymore.

 ## Closing words on business and romance with weak ties